ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 NDelius keeps an audit log of read and write access through its UI, but not for its API.
 API clients are responsible for audit logging of accesses.

-Logging of HTTP requests is [handled upstream by Cloud Platform], and logging of user authentication is handled by HMPPS Auth.
+Logging of HTTP requests is handled upstream by Cloud Platform, and logging of user authentication is handled by HMPPS Auth.

 ## Decision